Dual moguls isn’t a new event — just new to the Winter Olympics.

 Who are some of the new stars?

-- Simone Deromedis (ITA): The 25-year-old finished fifth at Beijing 2022 but really has broken through during the current Olympic cycle.
-He won his first world title in 2023 and was second in the 2024-25 World Cup standings.
+• Simone Deromedis (ITA): The 25-year-old finished fifth at Beijing 2022 but has really broken through during the current Olympic cycle.
+He won his first world title in 2023 and was 2nd in the 2024-25 World Cup standings.
 Deromedis will be one of the host nation’s top medal hopefuls across all sports at the Milan Cortina Games.

 What's happened since Beijing in other disciplines?